 This includes health insurance as well as any money you spend on copays at the doctor, dentist, or any other medical professional’s office.

 This also includes money spent on prescriptions and over-the-counter medications.
-Include any expenses you shoulder for health in this category for the cost of living.
+Include any expenses you shoulder for health in this category.

 Education costs vary greatly.
 It all depends on whether you have kids, how many kids you have, and if they attend a public or private school.
 Also, you could be paying for your own schooling or school loans if you’re a college or university student or graduate.

 Costs for education include tuition fees.
 However, it also considers how much you spend on books and school supplies.
 Children going to a private school would cost more money than those going to a public school.
 The cost of living expenses for education could be a couple of hundred to a couple of thousand dollars.

 Though not everyone has children to take to child care, it’s still considered in the cost of living because it’s necessary for working parents.
 In larger cities or towns, child care can cost almost as much as, or more than, rent or mortgages.